Updated: Dec 29, 2022

 In fact, anything we teach our children or help them through when they're struggling (sleep struggles included) - when done in a loving and supportive way - can strengthen their attachment with us!

 If you want to get science-y with me, keep reading.

 We all must have our basic needs met in order to survive.
 Air to breathe.
 Water to drink.
 Nutritive needs.
 Psychological needs.
 Sleep needs.
 These are the basics.

 As parents, it is our job to distinguish how to best meet all of these needs for our children.
-Today I want to focus on two of these needs - specifically sleep and a secure attachment.
+Today I want to focus on two of these needs - specifically sleep and a secure attachment with a primary caregiver.

-There are four categories of attachment - secure, avoidant, ambivalent, disorganized.
-As parents, we want to works towards developing a secure attachment with our children.
+There are four categories of attachment - secure, anxious-avoidant, anxious-ambivalent, and disorganized.
+As parents, we want to work towards developing a secure attachment with our children.
 You can read more about the four categories of attachment here, in a parenthood article from healthline.com.
 Also, check out episode 16 of the Coffee & Catnaps Parenting Podcast for my interview with Jennifer Van Rossum, MA, LPC, for our discussion all about attachment (recorded in April 2021).